Aquafina-water-bottle/jp-mining-note/docs/docs/setupanki.md

         and bulk add the furigana later.

     3. Similarly to the `fields` change, we change this to properly detect this note type.

+    4. I personally have the buttons removed because I don't want it to clutter up the editor toolbar.
+        Feel free to have these enabled.